 - 1. Finalize additional working capital agreement and manage all financial transactions of the company and subsidiaries to allied with all conditions of the signed credit facilities agreement with Kasikorn Bank Public Company Limited, Bangkok Bank Public Company Limited, and ICBC (Thai) Bank Public Company Limited. - 2.
 Liquidating the company's unused assets and non-core businesses. - 3.
-Continue to develop lower cost yet still maintaining high-efficiency motor compressors such as the Aluminum motor compressor project which replaces copper with lower-cost aluminum. - Continue with improving production process efficiency and decreasing all costs/expenses in the company 4. - 5.
-Continue to develop local suppliers for Bristol compressors to shorten delivery time and decrease raw material cost - 6.
-Manage the effects of foreign exchange rate and minimize exposures on the foreign currency by entering into forward exchange contracts.
+Develop higher efficiency compressors as well as environmental friendly refrigerants. - 4.
+Continue to develop lower cost yet still maintaining high-efficiency motor compressors such as the Aluminum motor compressor project which replaces copper. - 5.
+Continue with improving production process efficiency and decreasing all costs/expenses in the company - 6.
+Continue to develop local suppliers for Bristol compressors to shorten delivery time and decrease raw material cost.